bertramlyons/vmanifest/README.md

 Dangers:

-Existence of .DS_Store files in the target folder will cause the script to report a failure, unless there is a corresponding .md5 file for the particular .DS_Store file
+Existence of .DS_Store files in the target folder may cause the script to report a failure, unless there is a corresponding .md5 file for the particular .DS_Store file

 Not heavily tested for possible errors.
 The script was written to solve a specific use case.
 It may need to be adjusted as the use cases begin to vary.